 Guide to Using a Credit Card Like a Debit Card

-Both credit cards and debit cards can be used to pay for purchases.
+Both credit cards and debit cards may be used to pay for purchases.
 However, they work in different ways.
-With a credit card, you are making the purchase on credit, with the understanding that you will pay back the lender at a later date.
-With a debit card, you are making the purchase with funds in a linked bank account.
+With a credit card, you’re making the purchase on credit with the understanding that the lender gets repaid at a later date.
+With a debit card, you’re making the purchase with funds in a linked bank account.
 Both options have pros and cons.
-But can you use a credit card like a debit card?Technically, no. Credit and debit transactions are processed in different ways, so you can’t use a credit card as a debit card.
-However, you can use a credit card in a way that allows it to function like a debit card, giving you the advantage of both types of cards in one.
-Here’s what you need to know.
+But can you use a credit card like a debit card?

 What You Can Do With a Debit Card

-While credit and debit cards are used in similar ways, there are several things that you can do with a debit card that you can’t do with a credit card (or at least not effectively or affordably).
+While credit and debit cards are used in similar ways, there are several things that you may do with a debit card that you can’t do with a credit card (or at least not effectively or affordably).
 Here’s a closer look.

 Cash Withdrawals From ATMs

-Debit cards are linked to a bank account, typically a checking account, and can be used as payment cards, as well as ATM cards.
-You can typically use your debit card to get cash at an ATM without paying a fee, provided the ATM is in the bank’s network.The same can’t be said for credit cards.
+The same can’t be said for credit cards.
 While it’s possible to get cash at an ATM using a credit card, the funds won’t come from your bank account.
-The transaction will be considered a cash advance (or loan), which comes with fees and interest.
+The transaction is considered a cash advance (or loan), which comes with fees and interest.

 Get Cash Back From Cashier

 Some merchants allow you to get cash back when you use a debit card at checkout.
 To do this, you simply authorize payment for a higher amount than the purchase total, then get the difference as cash.
-This can be handy if you need cash but don’t want to make a separate trip to an ATM (or there are no in-network ATMs nearby and you want to avoid paying a fee).Generally, you can’t get cash back when you use a credit card to pay for a purchase in a store.
+This may be handy if you need cash but don’t want to make a separate trip to an ATM (or there are no in-network ATMs nearby and you want to avoid paying a fee).

 Make Debit Payments

 When you use your debit card to pay for something, the funds get debited from your bank account, typically right away.
-When you use a credit card for payments, the transaction is processed as a credit card payment and the money comes from the card issuer's bank, rather than yours.
+When you use a credit card for payments, the transaction is processed as a credit card payment, and the money comes from the card issuer's bank rather than yours.
 This is a loan.
-(However, if you pay your credit card bill in full by the due date, you won’t pay any interest on that loan.)
+However, if you pay your credit card bill in full by the due date, you won’t pay any interest on that loan.

 Can You Use a Credit Card Like a Debit Card?

-Not exactly.
-Your credit card isn’t linked to your bank account, so you can’t use it in precisely the same way as a debit card.
-It will always be processed as a credit card, and the funds will never come directly out of your bank account.
-That said, you can use your credit card like a debit card by only using it for purchases you can afford and paying off your balance in full each month.
-This makes it more like a payment card than a credit card, since you won’t accrue debt or pay interest.
-You’ll still be using a credit card and the transactions will still be credit transactions, but this will simulate the way debit cards are used.
+That said, you may use your credit card like a debit card by only making purchases you’re able to afford and paying off your balance in full each month.
+This makes it more like a payment card than a credit card since you won’t accrue debt or pay interest.
+You may still be using a credit card, and the transactions are still credit transactions, but this simulates the way debit cards are used.

 Should You Use a Credit Card Like a Debit Card?

 Ideally, yes.
-Many savvy credit card users will only use their cards to pay for things that they have the funds to cover.
-And every month, they will pay their entire statement balance in full to avoid interest charges.
+Many savvy credit card users only use their cards to pay for things that they have the funds to cover.
+And every month, they pay their entire statement balance in full to avoid interest charges.
 This is similar to how a debit card is used, and it’s generally the least expensive way to use a credit card.
 However, there are some disadvantages to using a credit card vs. a debit card.
 Here are two to consider.

 Higher Fees